Mantle/Mantle/README.md

 Use `-[NSDictionary mtl_dictionaryByAddingEntriesFromDictionary:]` if your model's superclass also implements `MTLJSONSerializing` to merge their mappings.

+When deserializing JSON using
-JSON keys that don't have a mapping are ignored when deserializing JSON using `+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`:
+`+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`, JSON keys that don't have a mapping are ignored:

 ```objc
 NSDictionary *JSONDictionary = @{